mageplaza/magento-2-social-share/README.md

 # Magento 2 Social Share Extension

-[Social Share by Mageplaza](http://www.mageplaza.com/magento-2-social-share/) is a helpful extension which supports customers to share their shopping experience quickly to their social channels right from the current shopping page.
+[Magento 2 Social Share by Mageplaza](http://www.mageplaza.com/magento-2-social-share/) is a helpful extension which supports customers to share their shopping experience quickly to their social channels right from the current shopping page.
 This is also a proper solution to increase traffic to a shopping site, promote store brand and improve site ranking effectively.

-## 1. Documentation
+## 1. Social Share Documentation
 - [Installation guide](https://www.mageplaza.com/install-magento-2-extension/)
 - [User guide](https://docs.mageplaza.com/social-share/index.html)
 - [Introduction page](http://www.mageplaza.com/magento-2-social-share/)